 - Select Edit Properties in a wiki's menu to change a wiki's name, instructions, and settings.

 Each newly created course or group wiki requires a home page.
 When you access a new wiki topic for the first time, you're prompted to create a home page.
-The home page always appears first in the wiki page list and the content is displayed when a user navigates to the wiki.
+The home page always appears first in the wiki page list and the content appears when someone navigates to the wiki.
 Because the home page is first, you may want to add instructions here.

 You or any course or group member can create the home page.
 No one can delete the home page, but if the wiki is open to editing, any course or group member may edit it.